Chapter 53:

 “Oh, keeping you warm?
 Keeping you warm?!
 Did you forget a sweatshirt?!
 What will people say seeing you being clung to like that?
 Being all lovie in public?
 What a disgusting embarrassment!”

 I knew now that there was no fighting this.
 It wasn’t about me, but, instead, the family image.
 It was about my parents looking good in comparison to the other rich braggarts whose children attended my school.
-While our family may have been well off, they didn’t own multiple car dealerships or a winery, nor were they doctors, lawyers, or dotcom millionaires.
+And while our family may have been well enough off to have two homes, a beach house, and a condo in another state, they didn’t own multiple car dealerships or a winery, nor were they doctors, lawyers, or dotcom millionaires.

-They were worried about their image.
-Worried about me dating a young Latina girl whose single mother struggled to provide for the household.
-All that mattered was the image we presented to the world that they aimed to impress.
+In comparison to the figures I attended school with, our family was poor.
+And as such, they were worried about their image, not mine.
+Worried about how it looked that I was dating a young Latina girl who barely maintained her grades and whose single mother struggled to provide for her household.
+They wondered why I had chosen her over the girl set to be an Olympian or the genius going to an Ivy League.
+All that mattered to them was the image our family presented to the world.
+A world that they aimed to impress.

 “I’m sorry, Mom, it won’t happen again.”

 “It better not.
 Ugh!
 I can’t believe you.
 You know—you know, we sacrificed a lot so you could go to that school.
-I live in this house all week with you.
-This crappy tract home!
-And then when I return to your father in Dos Gatos, who works hard and is alone all week, I take care of him.
+I live in this house with you, this crappy tract home, for five days a week!
+And then when I return to your father in Dos Gatos, who works himself to the bone and is alone all week, I take care of him.
 It’s hard on our marriage, but we do this for you!
 For you!
 And you spit in our face like this, with that girl?!”

 “I know, Mom.”
 I looked down at the ground, my heart sinking.
 “Thank you for everything you do for me.
 I’m sorry.
 I’m really sor—”

-“I didn’t raise you this way.
+“I didn’t raise you this way, Tahvin!
 Weak and pathetic!
-Grow a backbone, and don’t be so dependent on your sophomore girlfriend.
-You’re a senior, graduating in a few months and attending a prestigious University afterward.
-She’ll be lucky to make it into a Community College!
+Grow a goddamn backbone, and don’t be so dependent on your sophomore girlfriend.
+You’re a senior, graduating in a few months and attending a prestigious Jesuit University afterward.
+She’ll be lucky to make it into the local Community College!
 So, stop being so weak!
 A weak male!
 I didn’t do all of this—ALL OF THIS—to raise a weak male like you.”

-My heart broke, and my eyes began to well with tears.
+My heart broke, and my eyes began to swell with tears.
 I wanted to cry but—

 “Don’t cry.”
 She ordered, grabbing my backpack from the floor and shoving it into my arms.
 “Don’t you dare cry in front of me.
 Real men don’t cry!
-Get out of my sight.
-Go do homework in your room.
+Now, get out of my sight.
+Do homework in your room.
 Go!”

 Gripping my backpack, I rushed to my room, closing the door behind me firmly but not hard enough to stir any more conflict.
-I sat atop my bed, looking at the wall while quietly weeping.
-After all, that was all I could do because if I made a sound, she would reprimand me even more.
+As quietly as I could, I sat atop my bed, looking at the plain white wall across from me as tears began to race down my cheeks.
+After all, that was the only thing I could do.
+If I made a sound, she would reprimand me even more.
+So I wept in silence, feeling my body grow heavy as the tears flowed from me like a stream that would never end.

 Please sign in to leave a comment.